simontran7/dev-notes/containers-and-algorithms/algorithm-patterns.md

 #### Use Case

-Track elements seen so far for uniqueness.
+- Track elements seen so far for uniqueness
+- Store a chunk (or all) elements of the input

 #### Template